 Suffice it to say, that we are furious and very disappointed in how we were let down by Club Med.
 Not only did we spend almost $5,000 for this very doubtful pleasure, but our entire, long awaited vacation was utterly ruined.
 No more Club Med.
 That's for sure.

-Club Med Company Profile
+Club Med Company Information

 - Company Name: